tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Ins_Postman.md

   ![postman_get.png](Images/postman_get.png)

 * The output from an API call is returned in the `Postman` client. `Postman` presents users with the ability to choose the format of the output (i.e. JSON vs. XML).
+Indicate that the format of the output on the screen is called `JSON` (Javascript Object Notation).

   ![postman_submit.png](Images/postman_submit.png)